 - Seeking payment for unsolicited goods: Sending products that you did not order to your address and then demanding payment

-- False use of limited offers: When a trader tells you that a particular offer will only be available for a limited time, when that is not the case, and tries to pressure you into buying
+- False use of limited offers: A trader tells you that a particular offer will only be available for a limited time, when that is not the case, and tries to pressure you into buying

 - Hidden advertisements in media: Not making it clear (by using images, words or sound) that a newspaper article, TV programme or radio broadcast has been sponsored by a company as a way to advertise its goods or service

-- Pressure selling: Creating an impression that you cannot leave the premises until a contract is formed
+- Pressure selling: Creating an impression that you cannot leave the premises until you sign a contract

 - Aggressive doorstep selling: A door-to-door salesperson that comes to your home and ignores your request to leave or not return